19 min read

 If you’re an investor or entrepreneur: E-2 offers unlimited renewals with lower investment than EB-5, while EB-5 provides direct permanent residence for higher capital investments with job creation requirements.

-If you need quick employment authorization: TN visa offers same-day approval at the border for qualifying professions, though the non-immigrant intent requirement limits long-term planning.
+If you need quick employment authorization: The TN visa offers same-day approval at the border for qualifying professions.
+Keep in mind that the non-immigrant intent requirement limits long-term planning.

 For long-term planning: Prioritize visas allowing dual intent (H-1B, L-1, O-1) or pursue self-petition green cards directly (EB-1A, EB-2 NIW).
 These options don’t require maintaining ties to Canada and position you for permanent residence.